-You use Microsoft 365 via AD/Microsoft Azure Active Directory (Azure AD) Domain Services
+You use Microsoft 365 via AD/Microsoft Azure Active Directory (Azure AD is now Microsoft Entra ID) Domain Services

 Installing UserLock SSO offers users easy access to the Microsoft 365 suite using their AD credentials.
 UserLock’s centralized controls also give you one central point to configure, view, and manage user access to your Microsoft 365 services.